opensafely/documentation/docs/jobs-site.md

 ## Jobs site structure

 The jobs site is centred around **Projects**.
-When an application to run a study in OpenSAFELY is [approved by the data controller](https://www.opensafely.org/onboarding-new-users/) , a _Project_ is automatically created.
+When an application to run a study in OpenSAFELY is [approved by the data controller](https://www.opensafely.org/onboarding-new-users/), a _Project_ is automatically created.
 You can see a list of approved projects, and the organisation they belong to [here](https://www.opensafely.org/approved-projects/).
-We will add any GitHub usernames listed in your approval to our `opensafely` GitHub organisation.
+We will add any GitHub usernames listed in your approval to our `opensafely` [GitHub organisation](https://github.com/opensafely).
 We also will transfer your existing OpenSAFELY study repository (if you have one) into the same organisation.
 This allows OpenSAFELY to enforce certain security standards, such as [multi-factor authentication](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).

 Within each _Project_, there are one or more _Workspaces_, which are linked to a GitHub repository in the [OpenSAFELY organisation](https://github.com/opensafely).

-Any [_actions](https://docs.opensafely.org/actions-intro/) you develop within the attached repository are linked to the workspace, allowing these to be run against real data.
+Any [actions](https://docs.opensafely.org/actions-intro/) you develop within the attached repository are linked to the workspace, allowing these to be run against real data.

-From within each workspace, you can run _jobs_; each job is a selection of one or more actions (link).
-You can see all the _jobs_ that have been run on a workspace by clicking on "view logs" on the workspace page.
+From within each workspace, you can run _jobs_; each job is a selection of one or more actions.
+You can see all the _jobs_ that have been run on a workspace by clicking on "view logs" on the _Workspace_ page.
 You can see a log of all _jobs_ being run [here](https://jobs.opensafely.org/event-log/).

 ### Output types